codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool installation step](/Source/Images/screen5.png?raw=true)

 - Choose if you want to install AuraSync.
-Use this if you only want to install AiSuite3.
+In this step, the ASUS services are updated to configure a proper order of the dependency of each other, so they start properly.
+By typing `N` you can only install AiSuite3.
 - Choose if you want to install AiSuite3.
 Notice that if you had AiSuite3 installed prior to executing ASUS Setup Tool, a reboot is required.
 You can install manually later.
 In this case, you can find AiSuite3 inside `Apps` folder.
 - You can choose to reboot system now (recommended) or later